projectcalico/calico/master/getting-started/docker/tutorials/basic.md

 During Step 2. above when the `calico/node` container starts, a default pool is created (`192.168.0.0/16`).

-This can be changed e.g. to choose a different IP range or to enabled IPIP, by creating a Calico IP Pool using the `calicoctl create` command specifying the `ipip` and `nat-outgoing` options in the spec.
+This can be changed e.g. to choose a different IP range or to enable IPIP, by creating a Calico IP Pool using the `calicoctl create` command specifying the `ipip` and `nat-outgoing` options in the spec.
 Here we create a pool with CIDR 10.10.0.0/16.